Haz3-jolt/Finger-tracking-gestures/README.md

 # Finger-tracking-gestures

-A python program which uses OpenCV to track the fingers of a person, and then executes commands if it detects a relevant
+A python program which uses OpenCV to track the fingers of a person, and then executes commands if it detects a prerequisite condition

 To use this program, have the cv2, mediapipe libraries installed.